W Trout & Son Ltd - a 120 years in the marine business - 2nd Feb 2022

 Dan, Uncle Reg, Michael & Mr Wilkinson, (a Vet), the proud new owner of this clinker day boat with cabin, outside what is now the Lighter Inn bar, but what was the workshop 1960.

 In May 1971 a fire started in the Lighter Inn in the early hours of the morning.
-Daniel and Nancy escaped with most of their possessions and the tools from the workshop, and when Exeter City Council rebuilt the Quay House they took the workshop into the Lighter Inn and made it the main bar, Daniel and Michael moving all their boat building and repair work to the Ferry Road workshop.
+Daniel and Nancy escaped with most of their possessions and the tools from the workshop.
+When Exeter City Council rebuilt the Quay House they took the workshop into the Lighter Inn and made it the main bar, Daniel and Michael had to move all their boat building and repair work to the Ferry Road workshop.

-Meanwhile, Daniel and Nancy had moved back into the Quay House maisonette, but finding that they could not take the noise and smells from the bar below, they converted the upstairs part of the Ferry Road workshop into the flat they still live in today.
+Meanwhile, Daniel and Nancy moved back into the Quay House maisonette, but finding that they could not take the noise and smells from the Lighter Inn bar directly below, they had to move out.
+With the help and advice of various Boat owners, they converted the upstairs part of the Ferry Road workshop into the flat which they lived in until their passing.

 Daniel retired from the post of Quay Master in 1983 by which time he was being paid the princely sum of £75.00 per year.

-Daniel retired from 'working' in 1991 but still maintains a watchful eye on proceedings 'downstairs' at the age of 88, and on 31st December 2000 finally retired from the Partnership and Mark became a Partner with his father.
+Daniel retired from 'working' in 1991 but maintained a watchful eye on proceedings 'downstairs' from the flat.
+At the age of 88, and on 31st December 2000 Daniel finally retired from the Partnership and Mark became a Partner with his father.

-In the last 12 years the family has expanded the pontoon facilities to widen the base of the business, culminating in some 30 extra berths added last summer, berth that are taken up by shallow draft boats such as RIBs during the summer whilst providing winter mud berths for wooden yachts.
+In the last 20 years the family have installed the pontoon facilities to widen the base of the business, culminating in some 45 berths.
+During the Summer, the berths are rented out for shallow draft boats such as RIBs and small power boats, whilst providing mud winter storage berths for yachts.
+The company also leases and maintains 29 swinging moorings on the river from Topsham Mooring Association.

-About to enter its second Century, W C Trout & Son is still working on boats from Sussex and Dorset, plus a lot of local craft from Dartmouth, the South Hams, and the Exe estuary, and continues to provide access to the Exe Estuary for ferryboats from Exmouth and Turf and visitor pontoons for yachts and motor cruisers from right along the South Coast and across the Channel.
+W Trout & Son is working on boats from along the south coast and up into the Midlands, plus local craft from Dartmouth, the South Hams, and of course the Exe estuary.
+Trouts provide access to the Exe Estuary for ferryboats to Turf and visitor pontoons for yachts and motor cruisers from along the South Coast and across the Channel.

 Copyright Past and Present Publications

-The original timber buildings built was over old stone stables.
+The original timber top floor was built over old stone stables.
 The old stone walls are still there and form the bais of our current workshop.
 The quay sheds were last used as a coal depot before Daniel brought it 1958.
 He and Michael then knocked the remains of the rotting timber down and put up the current workshop.